-Thailand Hong Kong Branch Office Profits Withholding Tax
+Thailand Hong Kong Branch Office Profits Remittance Tax

 Tax Insight | March 2008

-In January and February 2008, another historic first ever tax development has taken place between Thailand and Hong Kong, that being the Double Tax Agreement (DTA) entered into between the two countries now prescribes exemption from Thailand profits remittance tax on a remittance of profits from a Thailand Branch of a Hong Kong company to its head office in Hong Kong.
+In January/February 2008, another historic first ever tax development has taken place between Thailand and Hong Kong, that being the Double Tax Agreement (DTA) entered into between the two countries now prescribes exemption from Thailand profits remittance tax on a remittance of profits from a Thailand Branch of a Hong Kong company to its head office in Hong Kong.

-In 2005, Thailand and Hong Kong entered into a DTA, which was at that time Hong Kong’s very first DTA with an Asian country, and now in 2008 that DTA prescribes Thailand's very first exemption from Thailand branch office profits remittance tax.
+In 2005, Thailand and Hong Kong entered into a DTA, which was, at that time, Hong Kong’s very first DTA with an Asian country, and now in 2008 that DTA prescribes Thailand's very first allowance of an exemption from Thailand branch office profits remittance tax.

-Thailand’s tax laws follow the taxing principles of a “developing” nation whereby it claims its sovereign right to tax income and profits earned by foreign companies from sources in and from Thailand, and taxation on a remittance of profits out of Thailand to a foreign country is one of the basic tax rights claimed by Thailand.
+Thailand’s tax laws follow the principles of a developing nation, whereby it claims its right to tax income and profits earned by foreign companies from sources in and from Thailand, and its right to tax remittance of profits out of Thailand to a foreign country.

-But notwithstanding that, in January and February 2008, the authorized representatives of the Government of Thailand and the Government of Hong Kong exchanged letters, wherein The Excellencies agreed as follows:
+But notwithstanding that, in January and February 2008, the authorized representatives of the Government of Thailand and the Government of Hong Kong exchanged letters, agreeing as follows: